smokeballdev/sdk-docs/docs/sdk/smokeball-client-sdk.host.api.open.md

 ## host.Api.open() method

-Opens the provided url into a new embedded browser.
+Opens the provided url into a new browser window.

 <b>Signature:</b>